lakal3/dllcall/readme.md

 ## Generate interface
-When we invoke dllcall tool such as `dllcall dbif.go {otherdir}/dbif.h`, dllcall will generate a dbif_impl.go file into the current directory and dbif.h to a specified location.
+When we invoke dllcall tool such as `dllcall dbif.go {otherdir}/dbif.h`, dllcall will generate a dbif_impl_windows.go and dbif_impl_linux.go file into the current directory and dbif.h to a specified location.

-The file name of dbif_impl.go is derived from the original go file name.
+The file name of dbif_impl_{os}.go is derived from the original go file name.
 C++ -file can be freely named.

 You can use `//go:generate` directive and `go generate` command to easily upgrade the interface whenever it changes.